Constitution and Bylaws of the

 Section 1.
 The biennial Party Convention shall be the Supreme Body with full and complete authority over all the affairs of the Party.

 Section 3.
-The State Executive Committee shall include the Executive Officers of the Party plus at least one representative democratically elected from each Regional Organization.
+The State Executive Committee shall include the Executive Officers of the Party plus at least one representative democratically elected from each Regional District.
 The State Executive Committee may decide by a 2/3 vote to change the size, shape, and number of regions.
 Representation may take any form approved by the State Executive Committee, so long as each representative represents approximately an equal portion of the total population, as similarly practiced from the established use of State Senate Districts.

 Section 7.
 The Vice-Chair shall preside at any Convention or meeting from which the Chair is absent, and shall succeed to the office of Party Chair should a vacancy occur.
 The Vice-Chair shall oversee Ad Hoc Committees.
 The Vice-Chair shall perform other duties as directed by Party Convention, and/or the State Executive Committee.